-Myth #3: “If I reward every time they do something useful, I will have to reward all the time.”
+Myth #3: “If I reward them every time they do something useful, I will have to reward them all the time.”

 Employees are mature adults.
-They do not need to be, and do not expect to be, rewarded for every useful thing they do in the workplace.
-One of the most important outcomes from regularly rewarding workers is that they believe that their supervisors fully acknowledge their value to the workplace.
+They do not need to be and do not expect to be, rewarded for every useful thing they do in the workplace.
+One of the most important outcomes of regularly rewarding workers is that they believe that their supervisors fully acknowledge their value to the workplace.

 Myth #4: “We’re working to address critical problems, not to make our workers happy.”

 That is like saying, “This is a wood saw.
-It should be able to saw wood all the time.
+It should be able to see wood all the time.
 It should not ever have to be sharpened!”

 Guiding Principles of Effective Reward Systems

 There are a variety of ways to reward people for the quality of the work they do in the workplace.
-For example, rewards can be in the form of money, benefits, time off from work, acknowledgement for work well done, affiliation with other workers or a sense of accomplishment from finishing a major task.
+For example, rewards can be in the form of money, benefits, time off from work, acknowledgment for work well done, affiliation with other workers, or a sense of accomplishment from finishing a major task.

 Rewards should support behaviors directly aligned with accomplishing strategic goals.